csharp-benchmark-net

 How to perform performance tests in C# with BenchmarkDotNet

-BenchmarkDotNet is a library for conducting performance tests on our .NET code.
+BenchmarkDotNet is a library for running performance tests on our code in .NET.

-The performance and speed of our code are important parameters that we must take into account, and sometimes, they are the main point of interest.
-To measure performance, it is normal to run a test to check its speed, or what we call a benchmark.
+The performance and speed of our code is an important parameter we must consider and which, at times, is the main point of interest.
+To measure performance, the normal thing is to run a test to check its speed, or what we call a benchmark.

-In fact, if you don’t use a tool of some kind (and this is the best one I know of for .NET) the results of your performance tests will not be reliable.
+In fact, if you don’t use some kind of tool (and this is the best one I know for .NET) the results of your performance tests will not be reliable.

 This is where BenchmarkDotNet comes into play, taking care of precisely this.
-Executing a series of tests so that the results are comparable, repeatable, and accurate.
+It runs a series of tests so that the results are comparable, repeatable, and accurate.

 • Simple syntax and usage